Planet Fitness

 He holds his jawline and confronts himself as is.
 In the locker room mirror, not even the bravest lie remains.
 The aging male body as root cellar: the shock of buttocks slack as burlap.
 Cellulite like dimpled potato.
 Brassica varieties of skin tags, mercy, tubular, dangling from their weird stalks that one fears to snip.

-He hoists his gut with both hands to weigh it, heavy as a crate of onions.
+He hoists his gut with both hands to weigh it, heavy as a sack of onions.

-My brother, you are seen.
 It's no relief to be done with physical beauty.
 Some men can let go.
-Certain others, you and I, never stop measuring.
+Certain others, brother, you and I, never stop measuring.
 Amen.

 He used to do squats in his basement, he tells me.
 Zits on his shoulders.
 Protein shakes and desiccated liver tablets.
 A hundred push-ups a day.
 Bicep curls in the mirror he kept on the back of his bedroom door.
 Superman veins in his forearms.